ITfoxtec/FoxIDs/docs/app-reg-howto-saml-amazon-iam-identity-center.md

 ﻿# Connect to Amazon IAM Identity Center with SAML 2.0

-FoxIDs can be added as an external identity provider for Amazon IAM Identity Center with SAML 2.0.
+Connect FoxIDs as an **external identity provider for Amazon IAM Identity Center** with SAML 2.0.

 By configuring an [OpenID Connect authentication method](auth-method-oidc.md) and Amazon IAM Identity Center as a [SAML 2.0 application](app-reg-saml-2.0.md) FoxIDs become a [bridge](bridge.md) between OpenID Connect and SAML 2.0 and automatically convert JWT (OAuth 2.0) claims to SAML 2.0 claims.